State Reporting Laws Involving Employment

 Wash.
 Rev. Code § 19.182.040

 This publication is provided only for educational purposes; it should not be relied upon as legal advice, and it should not be used, in whole or in part, as a basis for establishing employment practices or policies, nor should it be used for resolving disputes or managing risk.
-Every reader’s circumstances are unique and legal advice should be obtained only from a lawyer with whom the reader has established an attorney-client relationship.
-Copyright 2022 © Global Hr Research.
-All material contained within this publication is protected by copyright law and may not be reproduced without the express written consent of GHRR.
+Every reader’s circumstances are unique and legal advice should be obtained only from a lawyer with whom the reader has established an attorney-client relationship. © 2024 DISA Global Solutions Inc. All rights reserved.
+All material contained within this publication is protected by copyright law and may not be reproduced without the express written consent of DISA Global Solutions Inc.